List of NCAA schools with the most NCAA Division I championships

 Listed below are the colleges or universities with the most NCAA Division I-sanctioned team championships, individual championships, and combined team and individual championships, as documented by information published on official NCAA websites.
 Excluded from this list are all national championships earned outside the scope of NCAA competition, including Division I FBS football titles, women's AIAW championships, men's rowing, equestrian titles, and retroactive Helms title nominations.

 NCAA Division I Team Championships

-Totals for the 40 schools below are per NCAA annual list published every July and NCAA published gymnastics history, with subsequent results as of June 22, 2024, obtained via NCAA.org, which provides updates throughout the year.
+Totals for the 40 schools as of July 1, 2026 come from a summary of championships published by the NCAA and NCAA published gymnastics history, with subsequent results as of July 1, 2026, obtained via NCAA.org, which provides updates throughout the year.
 For details on championships, click on a school's nickname and then open up its Championships section.